 Mark Finnern Bio

 As if a magician, Mark Finnern creates communities from thin air around work, ideas, and local playfulness.
-Recently Mark Finnern founded Playful Enterprise a boutique consultancy where he brings his “magic” social technology for community to organizations ready to engage their enterprise tribes.
+Recently Mark Finnern founded Playful Enterprise a boutique consultancy where he brings his “magic” social technology for engagement to organizations.

 As SAP Chief Community Evangelist he developed and ran the SAP Mentor Initiative.
 The SAP Mentors are the top ~ 150 community influencers of the SAP Ecosystem of ~3 million members.
 At the 10 year anniversary, the community voted him as the “real founder” of SAP Community Network for his Don Finleone performance. (also voted most likely to join the circus….)

-Since 2003, Mark has hosted the Future Salon he founded, a get together of a group of eclectic change makers curious about a world that works for all.
+Since 2003, Mark has hosted the Future Salon he founded: a get together of eclectic change makers curious about a world that works for all.
 At TEDx he shared his 5 Ideas on How to Bring All of Our Schools Into 21st Century.

 While it may seem like a romp at the circus, Mark Finnern’s magic creates the conditions for creativity and excellence so that communities and organizations can thrive in times of Accelerating Change.